andriihukco/udo/README.md

-# U-DO Druk - E-commerce Platform

-A modern e-commerce platform for selling prints and products with admin management capabilities.
+# Udo-Druk

+A Next.js application with MongoDB for managing printing services.

+## Overview

+This application provides a platform for managing printing services, user accounts, and orders.
+It's built with:

+- **Next.js**: React framework for server-rendered applications
+- **MongoDB**: NoSQL database for storing application data
+- **Docker**: Containerization for consistent development and deployment
+- **Redis**: For caching and session management
+- **NextAuth.js**: Authentication solution for Next.js

 ## Features

-- Multi-language support (English, Ukrainian, Polish, Japanese)
-- Product and print management
-- Order management
-- User authentication and authorization
+- User authentication and authorization with role-based access control
-- Admin dashboard
+- Admin dashboard for managing users, products, and orders
-- Responsive design
+- Responsive design for desktop and mobile devices

-## Backend API

-The application includes a RESTful API for managing products, prints, and orders:

-### Products API

-- `GET /api/products` - Get all products (with optional filtering)
-- `POST /api/products` - Create a new product (admin only)
-- `GET /api/products/:id` - Get a specific product
-- `PUT /api/products/:id` - Update a product (admin only)
-- `DELETE /api/products/:id` - Delete a product (admin only)

-### Prints API

-- `GET /api/prints` - Get all prints (with optional filtering)
-- `POST /api/prints` - Create a new print (admin only)
-- `GET /api/prints/:id` - Get a specific print
-- `PUT /api/prints/:id` - Update a print (admin only)
-- `DELETE /api/prints/:id` - Delete a print (admin only)

-### Orders API

-- `GET /api/orders` - Get all orders (admin) or user orders
-- `POST /api/orders` - Create a new order
-- `GET /api/orders/:id` - Get a specific order
-- `PUT /api/orders/:id` - Update an order status (admin only)
-- `DELETE /api/orders/:id` - Delete an order (admin only)
+- Environment-specific configurations for development, testing, and production

 ## Getting Started

 ### Prerequisites

-- Node.js (v18 or higher)
-- MongoDB database
+- Docker and Docker Compose installed
+- Node.js and npm installed (for local development without Docker)

-### Installation
+### Quick Start

 1. Clone the repository: